J0/d2l-exercise-solutions/README.md

 Motivation: Refreshing my knowledge on Deep Learning.
 I used to have a past interest in machine learning but ultimately abandoned it because I realized that, as with many other people, I liked the applications of deep learning more than the theory.
 I would much prefer to build product.
 Anyhow, I will continue to improve as a web developer but machine learning will be my hobby.

 I hope this will be of use to someone out there.
+Dive in!

 ![Dive in!](./dive_in.jpg)

 Image taken from [Calvin and Hobbes](GoComics.com/CalvinAndHobbes)